PINTO0309/tflite-input-output-rewriter/README.md

 - flatbuffers-compiler

 ## Motivation
+The purpose is to solve the following problems by forcibly rewriting tflite's input/output OP names.

 - When TFLite models are generated, TensorFlow automatically prefixes the input OP name with `serving_default_`, resulting in very difficult-to-read models.

   ![image](https://github.com/PINTO0309/tflite-input-output-rewriter/assets/33194443/094b5290-7d28-463d-80a6-4a485cd818e8)